ivangfr/springboot-elk-prometheus-grafana/README.md

   - Access `Kibana` website
   - Click `Explore on my own`
-  - On the main page, click the _"burger"_ menu icon and, then click `Discover`
+  - On the main page, click the _"burger"_ menu icon, then click `Discover`
   - Click `Create index pattern` button
   - In the `Name` field, set `filebeat-*`
   - In the `Timestamp field` combo-box, select `@timestamp`